Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Structures of the Optimal Policy

-We now consider the optimal scheduling of deferrable demand under the general time-varying NEM tariff (without non-deferrable demand).
+We now consider the optimal scheduling of deferrable demand under the general time-varying NEM tariff.
 We show that the optimal scheduling policy has the same structure of the procrastination policy given in (\ref{eq:procras_chargingrate}) except that the thresholds depend on the available DG level $g_t$.